-While going for a hike may seem like a pretty self-explanatory endeavour: put one foot in front of the other, enjoy the scenery and navigate your whereabouts accordingly.
-But unbeknownst to many, good hiking etiquette has its own set of “unwritten rules” every good hiker should always follow:
+Going for a hike seems like a pretty self-explanatory endeavour, right?
+Put one foot in front of the other, enjoy the scenery and navigate your whereabouts accordingly.
+While the motions are easy to put into play, there’s also such thing as ‘good hiking etiquette’ .

 Leave Only Footprints